rsimon/cozy-iiif/README.md

 ### Thumbnail Helper

 CozyCanvas has a simple helper for getting a Thumbnail URL.
-The URL will use the `thumbnail` property if available, or the image service otherwise.
+The URL will use the `thumbnail` property of the original resource if available, or the image service otherwise.

 ```ts